elyset/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+The interaction with the plank seemed better on paper becuase when it was acted out in my room, I wasn't able to capture my whole body on the video due to the limited space I had in my room.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+I didn't come up with any new ideas while acting.

 ## Part C. Prototype the device